friflo/Friflo.Json.Fliox/Engine/README.md

 - Subscribe to events/signals for specific entities - *Unique feature*.
   Subscribe to events in a world - *Supported by most ECS projects*.
 - JSON Serialization without any boilerplate.
-- Hybrid ECS - supporting both: Scripts similar to MonoBehaviour's as well as struct components and tags.
-  It enables simple refactoring between both models.
 - Enable exploring entities, query results, parent/child relationships, components & tags in the debugger.
   See screenshot at [Examples](#examples).
 - SIMD Support - optional.
 Multi thread capable and remainder loop free.